Organize and set up your kitchen with this practical and easy-to-follow guide to kitchen gear and pantry essentials.

 Your Starter Kitchen is a highly practical guide to how to equip, stock, and cook in your kitchen—without breaking the bank.
 Filled with information on what supplies you really need, and which you don’t, this book will help you declutter a busy kitchen, or stock up a new one if you’re just starting out on your own.

-Learn how to: -Use all the essential utensils everyone should have in their kitchen -Determine which gadgets and high-end items you should splurge on—and which ones you shouldn’t -Effectively split the cost of kitchen necessities when living with roommates -Buy budget-friendly and healthy ingredients that have a long shelf life for the pantry -Get creative with your kitchen storage and organization if you have limited space -Host a food-centered gathering without breaking a sweat -And so much more!
+Learn how to: -Use all the essential utensils everyone should have in their kitchen, from knives to Dutch ovens -Determine which gadgets and high-end items you should splurge on—and which ones you shouldn’t -Buy budget-friendly and healthy ingredients that have a long shelf life for the pantry -Get creative with your kitchen storage and organization if you have limited space -Start cooking and baking in your kitchen with simple and delicious recipes -And so much more!